n8n-io/n8n-docs/docs/doc2/watchdog-windows.md

 ---
 title: "Watchdog for Windows"
-description: Fileshare Import - Watchdog for Windows
+description: This is how to configure Watchdog for Windows for easy Fileshare Import of your local documents to DOC².
 date: "2022-01-28"
 icon: material/microsoft-windows
 tags: